seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 `bothMinNaN` - neither range in NaN but both lower bounds are NaN.

 `bothMaxNaN` - neither range in NaN but both upper bounds are NaN.

+Some compiler and post modification of variables (which were reassigned or not used again) errors caused by the mutations were not corrected.
 ### `RangConstrainTest`
 Originally, this test class had a mutation score of 56.76%.
 ### `RangeCombineTest`